ibm-cloud-docs/netezza/webconsole/wp_scaling.md

 {: #scaling-console}

 On the *Workload patterns* page, you can initiate, edit or delete your **Scaling** operations and check their **History**.

+On AWS, a new entry-level workload contour called NC-Start is available to support lower volume BI and UAT workloads.
+You can scale this instance to NC0 performance profiles seamlessly as your workload increases.

 On AWS, storage scaling has a cool-down period of six hours.